csmets/Server-Driven-UI/docs/README.md

 SDUI can be defined in various different ways.
 It can be as simple a providing copy/localized text from the server, or be completely driven by the server by providing the styles/templates to build the UI.

-All of which the client **should** be dumb, and should not drive business logic from the response given by the server.
+All of which the client **should** be 'dumb', and should **NOT** drive business logic from the response given by the server.

 This project is opinionated to how SDUI should be done in a specific way following the [guiding principle](#guiding-principle).
-Ideally, this project will help provide a path to solve SDUI problems in a large scale.
+Ideally, this project will help provide a path to solve SDUI problems at a large scale.

 Examples and opinions are driven from using GraphQL.
 If you are using a technology other than GraphQL, it may not work for you but it still may provide useful concepts on your own approach.